huggingface/transformers/docs/source/quickstart.md

 # Load pre-trained model (weights)
 model = BertModel.from_pretrained('bert-base-uncased')

-# Set the model in evaluation mode to desactivate the DropOut modules
+# Set the model in evaluation mode to deactivate the DropOut modules
-# This is IMPORTANT to have reproductible results during evaluation!
+# This is IMPORTANT to have reproducible results during evaluation!
 model.eval()

 # If you have a GPU, put everything on cuda